Congregations Of Eidul Fitr Held In Nearly 1,000 Places In Hyderabad - UrduPoint

 Congregations Of Eidul Fitr Held In Nearly 1,000 Places In Hyderabad

-HYDERABAD, (UrduPoint / Pakistan Point News - 13th May, 2021 ) :The congregations of Eidul Fitr held on Thursday in nearly 1,000 places including 115 big and small Eidgah in Hyderabad including the biggest congregations which took place at 12 places.
+HYDERABAD, (UrduPoint / Pakistan Point News - 14th May, 2021 ) :The congregations of Eidul Fitr were held in nearly 1,000 places including 115 big and small Eidgah in Hyderabad including the biggest congregations which took place at 12 places.

 Eidgah Qasimabad, Bagh-i-Mustafa Latifabad, Qadam Gah Moula Ali (RA), Eidgah Hussainabad, Eidgah Cantt, Eidgah Amani Shah Colony and Masumeem mosque in Tando Agha were among the places where largest congregations were organized amid partial adherence to the COVID-19 standard operating procedures (SOPs).

-Police spokesman informed that 2,500 policemen and 250 police commandos, besides the lady police were deployed for security of the congregations.
+The police spokesman informed that 2,500 policemen and 250 police commandos, besides the lady police, were deployed for security of the congregations.

 The spokesman said the recreational places, restaurants and fast food streets would remain closed as part of the NCOCs decision.